The Role of Computer Science in K-12 Education: Why it Matters

 4. Encouraging Creativity and Innovation Computer science is inherently creative.
 Students can design apps, build websites, create animations, and develop games, turning their ideas into tangible projects.
 This encourages a growth mindset and helps students see themselves as creators, innovators, and active contributors in the digital world.

-5. Promoting Inclusivity and Equity in Education Access to computer science education helps level the playing field, ensuring that students from diverse backgrounds gain the skills they need to succeed in a digital economy.
-Integrating CS into K-12 curricula helps bridge gaps in access and fosters an inclusive environment where all students can develop their tech skills, regardless of background.
+5. Expanding Access to Computer Science Education Access to computer science education helps level the playing field, ensuring that all students gain the skills they need to succeed in a digital economy.
+Integrating CS into K–12 curricula helps close opportunity gaps and supports learning environments where every student can build their technology skills—regardless of their circumstances or starting point.

 How Kent State’s Computer Science Endorsement Preparation Concentration Supports Educators